The wildfire danger in the Peace River Forest Area is now HIGH.

 PROVINCIAL WILDFIRE UPDATE

-There are currently 76 wildfires in the Forest Protection Area of Alberta.
-Five of these wildfires are out of control, 32 are being held, 38 are under control, and one has been turned over to the responsible party.
+There are currently 50 wildfires in the Forest Protection Area of Alberta.
+Of these wildfires, 17 are being held and 33 are under control.

 For more information, visit the Alberta Wildfire Status Map.